background banner

 The person who came up with the name Northernaires was Rick Sonntag in 1958.

 The person who spent the most years as a marching member of the Northernaires was Terry Heckle, 12 years as drum major.
-Tom Ennis spent the second most years, 11 years as soprano.
+Tom Ennis spent the second most, 11 years as soprano.

-The first (and only?) marching member of the corps who was married was Gene Nason.
+The first marching member of the corps who was married was Gene Nason.
+Chris Wellner was the second.

 The Northernaires won the first contest in which they ever competed in 1956.